-This is a list of research projects that may have opportunities for undergraduate students.
-You can browse all the projects, or view only projects in the following categories:
+You can browse all the projects on the list, or view only projects in the following categories:

-|Research categories:||Agricultural, Computational/Mathematical, Environmental Science|
+|Research categories:||Agricultural, Environmental Science, Other|

 |Number of positions:||1|

 In this project, we seek to test out a new watershed/water pollution mitigation education strategy.
 One of the things we repeatedly hear when we talk to farmers is that they’re not the only ones to blame for water quality issues so they shouldn’t be the only ones expected to change their behaviors.
 We’re wondering if this is limiting willingness to voluntarily adopt practices.